What To Plant In October-Zones 1-10

 How to Grow Lettuce

 • Plant your seeds when the soil is above 40 degrees.
-They germinate best in temperatures between 55-65 degrees.
+They germinate best in temperatures between 55 and 65 degrees.

-• Select a spot that is sunny to give your lettuce lots of sunlight each day.
+• Select a sunny spot to give your lettuce lots of sunlight each day.

 • Plant seeds in well-draining soil that have been tilled.
 Feed the soil with composted organic matter.